 The new beekeeping platform officially started at the end of July when the contract between IFOAM and the Apiculture Forum was signed.
 At its constitutive meeting in April 2015 Apicon, Coopsol, Demeter, Ecosur, FiBL and Naturland, elected Manfred Fürst, team leader of the international department of the organic association Naturland, as group co-ordinator.
+Visit the website.

 The main aim of the IFOAM Apiculture Forum is to advance the development of organic beekeeping and to encourage the traditional practices employed by sustainable beekeeping.
 The tasks to be tackled are many and various.
 One of them is to expand the current organic beekeeping standards, which so far have concentrated on quality aspects of honey and other beekeeping produce, to give added weight to the species-appropriate needs of bees.
 At a time when beekeepers the world over are suffering from the severe depletion of their bee colonies, the forum also sees its job as a lobby and platform designed to raise awareness of the need to combat practices that damage the environment and are harmful to bees and, last but not least, to guarantee beekeepers a sustainable source of income.